yochaigal/cairn/wip/2e/setting-seeds.md

 - Starting with the Heart, create 1-4 paths between each location.
   - Create loops, branching paths, dead-ends, and shortcuts between POIs.
-- Decide whether each path represents a road, a trail, or a wilderness route and note it on the map.
   - Some paths may be parts of a chain and tied to a particular terrain (mountain passes, rivers, etc.).
   - Some paths are Conditional, represented by a crossed line.
   - Some paths are Hidden, represented by a dashed line.
-- Designate each path in your notebook using the number of a POI and its connecting point, e.g. 1 &harr; 3.
+- Designate each path using the number of a POI and its connecting point, e.g. 1 &harr; 3.
+You can denote this in your notebook under the originating POI or in a separate section.
+- Decide whether a path represents a road, a trail, or a wilderness route and write the results in your notebook.
 - Roll on the [Path Features](#path-features) table for each path, writing the results in your notebook.
 - Determine the path distances between POIs and note the duration on the map:
   - A short distance between POIs takes one Watch to traverse, a medium distance takes two Watches, and a long distance takes three Watches.